Be able to care for your family in any event

 With the unpredictability of life being inevitable, you need to plan for those moments that can disrupt your life completely by ensuring that you are sufficiently covered for any type of disruption.
-Disability cover forms part of three very important insurances, that is, critical illness, dread disease and disability that you may be offered as part of your life insurance packages.
+Disability cover forms part of three very important insurances, that is, critical illness cover, dread disease and disability that you may be offered as part of your life insurance packages.
 These insurances guard you against the worst-case scenario when it comes to your health or an accident.

 What is Disability cover in South Africa?

 In South Africa, this kind of insurance ensures that you will continue to have an income, in the event that you are no longer able to work due to an unexpected illness or injury.

 The payout you receive from your insurance provider can assist with contributing towards maintaining a sense of normality in your life by providing you with the funds to pay for medical bills or remodel your home should you be forced to use a wheelchair.

 It provides cover for expenses that occur because of the disability suffered, for example, alterations to your vehicle or home to provide comfort.
 It is a type of insurance that protects you against loss of income due to temporary or permanent disability.

 You need cover if you are unable to work due to illness or injury.

 It is based on a percentage of your income and the more you earn, affects the number of benefits you will be able to collect if you become disabled.